zelinjiang/Web-scarping-with-BeautifulSoup-and-Selenium/README.md

 purchasing decisions.
 - (3) Write a separate piece of code that loops through the pages you downloaded in (b) and opens and parses them into a Python BeautifulSoup-object.
 Next find the sponsored items on each search result page and print their URL to the screen

-### 3 - Imitating Human Log in behavior with Cookies
+### 3 - Imitating Human-like Log-in behavior with Cookies
 #### Preparation:
 - Use your browser to access Planespotters.net, create an account
 - Verify that your login works: start an incognito session, navigating to https://www.planespotters.net/user/login , log in, go to your profile page https://www.planespotters.net/member/profile